 New Zealand has a mostly temperate climate with a relatively small temperature range.
 Its large coastline means temperatures are generally mild but does mean the weather can change rapidly as fronts or tropical cyclones approach.

 New Zealand climate

 As you travel further south in New Zealand, temperatures decrease and much of the South Island sees a cold temperate climate with rain fairly consistent throughout the year, though usually at its lowest during the winter months (January - March).
-Temperatures tend to hang in the low-tens during winter and the low-twenties during summer, as seen in the climate table below for Christchurch weather:
+Temperatures tend to hang in the low-tens during winter and the low-twenties during summer.

 New Zealand does see snow throughout the months of June to October with most of this falling in mountainous regions such as the North Island's Central Plateau and the South Island's Southern Alps.
 Areas of the South Island's interior can be very cold in the depths of winter reaching temperatures as low as -10 °C, but in generally, owing to the country's vast coastline, most of the country experiences relatively mild temperatures.